 Nothing creates demand for cold drinks like hot weather.
 Every spring and summer, coffee lovers are drawn to iced coffees and frappes to beat the heat.
-However, many frappes are basically a vaguely coffee-flavored milkshake and can contain a lot of sugar and calories.
+However, many frappes are basically a vaguely coffee-flavored milkshakes and can contain a lot of sugar and calories.
 Many iced coffees are bitter and end up tasting watered down by all of the ice.
 However, over the past few years, cold brew coffee has been changing the coffee scene.
 If you’re the sort of person who wants a cold coffee drink that tastes like coffee, cold brew may be exactly what you’re looking for.

 A bit more like wine than coffee, cold brew is made by steeping fresh-ground coffee in cold water for hours.
 Unlike most other coffee brewing methods, which tend to emphasize how fast they can make your cup, cold brewing takes between eight and twenty-four hours to steep all the goodness out of those beans.

 However, cold brewing is also unique in that it holds onto so much of the coffee’s flavor.
 Hot coffee warms up the bean’s aromatic compounds and oils and releases them into the air, which is the reason why fresh coffee smells so great.
 Cold brewing doesn’t release any of those compounds.
 So, cold brew tends to have intense flavors that hot coffee just doesn’t.
-Aficionados consider cold brew to be sweet and mellow, with less bitterness and acid characteristic than conventionally made coffee.
+Aficionados consider cold brew to be sweet and mellow, with less bitterness and acid characteristics than conventionally made coffee.

 Cold brew coffee has a long and illustrious history.
 The Dutch started making something like cold brew coffee in the 1600s.
 Dutch sailors may have wanted a coffee concentrate that could be stored for long periods of time, but also easily heated and served.
 The cold brew fever spread to the Japanese, who elevated Kyoto-style cold brew coffee to something of an art form.
 Today, cold brew coffee is available at many coffee shops in the summer.
 Even Starbucks makes cold brew coffee now.